robotology/superquadric-model/README.md

 The _F_ function is raised to the power of _&epsilon;1_ in order to make the error metric independent from the shape of the superquadric and provide faster convergence.
 This change causes a bias towards larger superquadrics.
 This effect is compensated by the multiplication with the term _&lambda;1, &lambda;2, &lambda;3_ which is proportional to the volume of the superquadric.

-## Module description

-You can find an overview on superquadric-model module in the following pdf: [superquadric-model.pdf](https://github.com/robotology/superquadric-model/blob/master/misc/superquadric-model.pdf).
-If you want to _browse_ the prezi version of the presentation, you can have a look at the link: [superquadric-model-prezi](https://prezi.com/zlx2l4ekonuc/superquadric-model/).

 ## Dependencies
 - [YARP](https://github.com/robotology/yarp)